bobm123/BeeWareTalk/slides.md

 ## The Bad News

-This project is still in early days.
+The BeeWare project is still in its infancy.
 It's not even version 0.3 yet.

-- Some examples will not run on all platforms.
+- Some examples will not run on every platforms.

 - Still much work to do writing abstractions for the target APIs
     - Canvas widget still under development for Windows

-- Windows integration with event loop limited
+- Windows integration with event loop is limited
+    - yield from a widget handler doesn't work

 ```python